Thinking about writing your own Sunday school curriculum this year? Read this first.

 Customize curriculum to fit your ministry’s needs with these tips.

-• Contextualize to setting.
 What’s in the news in your area?
 What are kids experiencing that makes the Bible relevant to their lives?
-If your high school football team is in the championships, rename a unit on “The Life of Christ” to “Jesus Is #1.”
+If your high school football team is in the championships, rename a unit on “The Life of Christ” to “Jesus Is #1” to make it relevant.
 Then decorate your education area like you’re going to the big game.

 Valerie Van Kooten is a freelance writer from Pella, Iowa.
 She writes on education and church issues.